 The other problem with it is it limits an accounting firm’s income.
-As more and more CPA firms are moving to the cloud, a lot of labor that CPAs used to do is now being automated.
+As more and more Accountant firms are moving to the cloud, a lot of labor that Accountants used to do is now being automated.
 If you’ve got a business model that says, “I sell time,” and the time it takes you to do more work is being driven down because of all these technological changes, unless your hourly rates are increasing faster than productivity, your income is going to suffer, and your profitability is going to suffer.
 And our hourly rates have not been increasing faster than our productivity.
 So it’s a very limiting business model.

 Miami Accountant: What kinds of problems does the billable hour create on the revenue side?